 - Unpaid cleaning bills

 Colorado Rules for Landlord Retaliation

 §38-12-503 and §38-12-509

-Colorado’s landlord tenant law includes a statute on landlord retaliation.
+Colorado’s landlord-tenant law includes a statute on landlord retaliation.
 Tenants in Colorado have a right to file a complaint if their rental unit does not meet the standards of the warranty of habitability.
-However, the burden of proving that the unit violates a health, building, or safety code lies on the tenant.
+However, the burden of proving that the unit violates health, building, or safety code lies on the tenant.